 - PCP: Purchase Card Program

 - Vendor: A company from which a Cardholder is purchasing materials, equipment or services under the provisions of this procedure.

 - Cardholder: Personnel who have been issued Purchase Cards and who are authorized to make purchases in accordance with these procedures.

-- Approving Supervisor: This individual shall review and approve a Cardholder’s monthly statement of account.
+- Approving Supervisor: This individual shall review and approve a Cardholder’s expense reports.

 - Program Coordinator: The person responsible for all program details, including all Cardholder inquiries.
 The Business Office staff that have been designated as coordinators are the Associate Vice President for Finance and the Director of Budgeting and Grants Administration.

 - Monthly Card Limit: A dollar amount limitation of purchasing authority delegated to a Cardholder on a monthly basis.
 This dollar limit is currently set at $5,000, but can be increased with the Approving Supervisor’s approval.